 As you can see cell E18 looks empty but when you click on it you can see the formula in the formular bar.
 It is not dislaying a total because of the circular reference.
 Click in the formula bar and change E18 to E16 and everything will work correctly again.

-If you want to learn more about this, attend our Excel Essentials training
+If you want to learn more about this, attend our Excel for beginners training